 You’ll be prompted to choose a mail configuration, as shown below, during the installation.
 Select Internet Site if you’re going to be setting up email notifications.
 If not, then select No configuration.

 Please select the mail server configuration type that best meets your needs.
 No configuration: Should be chosen to leave the current configuration unchanged.
 Internet site: Mail is sent and received directly using SMTP.
 Internet with smarthost: Mail is received directly using SMTP or by running a utility such as fetchmail.
 Outgoing mail is sent using a smarthost.
 Satellite system: All mail is sent to another machine, called a 'smarthost', for delivery.
 Local only: The only delivered mail is the mail for local users.
 There is no network.
 General type of mail configuration: No configuration Internet Site Internet with smarthost Satellite system Local only <Ok> <Cancel>

 After selecting your options, select Ok to continue with the installation.

-Now that the tool is installed go and configure it.
-I couldn’t find any configuration file created, so I had to create one myself.
+Now that the tool is installed, go and configure it.
+I couldn’t find any configuration file created, so I had to make one myself.
 The default configuration directory for AutoMySQLBack is at: